timescale/docs/promscale/quick-start.md

 `docker-compose` directory contains services for these components:
 * Promscale for analytics and long term storage of metrics and traces
 * Prometheus and Node exporter for metrics
+* A microservices application and the OpenTelemetry Collector to generate and collect traces
-* OpenTelemetry collector, demonstration applications, Jaeger query and Grafana for traces and visualization
+* Grafana and Jaeger to visualize metrics and traces

 ### Installing Promscale with Docker Compose